 Delivery Date: this will pull through the delivery date as selected on the front page, but can be overridden if required.
 This is particularly useful if you are expecting staggered delivery (not goods receiving) and/or part invoicing.

-Tax Code: the default tax code from the Supplier (as set up in Sage) will be pulled through but can be overridden if required.
+Tax Code: the default standard tax rate will be pulled through from how the Sage Company has been configured in Sage Connections but this can be overridden if required.